-If the Provost and the faculty member are unable to reach a resolution, the Provost will inform the Faculty Welfare Committee of the Faculty Senate of her/his desire to terminate a tenured member of the faculty within five (5) calendar days of the meeting with the faculty member.
+If the Provost and the faculty member are unable to reach a resolution, the Provost will inform the Faculty Welfare Committee of the Faculty Senate of her/his desire to terminate a tenured member of the faculty within seven (7) days of the meeting with the faculty member.
 At that time, the Provost will give the committee a statement of specific charges together with the factual basis for each charge.
 If the Provost believes that the violation(s) is/are of such a nature that require(s) the faculty member be removed from campus, the faculty member will be placed on suspension without pay pending investigation and action by the Faculty Welfare Committee.
 If a suspended faculty member is exonerated of the allegations, payment equivalent to lost wages and benefits will be reimbursed to the faculty member.
-The function of the committee is to determine whether the alleged behaviors, if true, substantiate the charge(s), and, whether the alleged charge(s) are of such a serious nature to warrant 6.10 Forfeiture of Tenure and Termination for Cause termination.
+The function of the committee is to determine whether the alleged behaviors, if true, substantiate the charge(s), and, whether the alleged charge(s) are of such a serious nature to warrant termination.
 The discussions, records, and recommendations of the committee will remain confidential, except as otherwise required by law.
-The committee will meet and come to a decision on its recommendations within seven (7) calendar days upon the date of receiving the Provost's letter.
+The committee will meet and come to a decision on its recommendations within fifteen (15) days upon the date of receiving the Provost's letter.

-The committee will send via USPS certified mail a written copy of its decision to the Provost and the faculty member (including its reasons for its decisions) within three (3) calendar days of concluding its deliberations.
-Should the Provost wish to pursue the termination process, she/he will send a letter via USPS certified mail informing the faculty member of her/his intention to terminate employment within five (5) calendar days of receipt of the Faculty Welfare Committee recommendation letter.
+The committee will send via USPS certified mail a written copy of its decision to the Provost and the faculty member (including its reasons for its decisions) within five (5) days of concluding its deliberations.
+Should the Provost wish to pursue the termination process, she/he will send a letter via USPS certified mail informing the faculty member of her/his intention to terminate employment within seven (7) days of receipt of the Faculty Welfare Committee recommendation letter.
 That letter will include a precise statement of specific charges.
 The letter will also inform the faculty member of the right to request a hearing to appeal these charges before the University Promotion and Tenure Committee.